Islam and abortion: Abortion in Islamic countries

-In all, there are 57 members in the Organization of Islamic Conference—an organisation of countries with Muslim majorities or pluralities.
+There are 57 members in the Organization of Islamic Conference—an organization of countries with Muslim majorities or pluralities.
 Most Muslim countries have restrictive abortion laws that permit abortions only when the life of the mother is threatened.
 Twelve members of the Organization of Islamic Conference allow unrestricted access to abortion.
-With the exception of Turkey and Tunisia, they are mainly former Soviet Bloc states.
+Except for Turkey and Tunisia, they are mainly former Soviet Bloc states.
 Bahrain, a politically and socially conservative Muslim state, is the 12th among these countries to permit unrestricted access to abortion.
-Among socially conservative Muslim countries, seven countries permit abortion in the first 4 months of gestation for fetal deformities, four countries in subSaharan Africa (Benin, Burkina Faso, Chad and Guinea) and three in the Middle East (Kuwait, Qatar and, now, Iran).
+Among socially conservative Muslim countries, seven countries allow abortion in the first four months of gestation for fetal deformities—four countries in Sub-saharan Africa (Benin, Burkina Faso, Chad, and Guinea) and three in the Middle East (Kuwait, Qatar, and, now, Iran).